brearenee/Hand-In-Hand/README.md

 * We are using unix linebreak style
 * Strings must be in double quotes
 * There must always be a following semicolon

+## Swagger Documentation ##

+See Swagger API docs in http://localhost:3000/api-docs/